iog-creator/BibleScholarProject/docs/features/bible_translations.md

 This document provides details on the Bible translations available in the BibleScholarProject database.

+## Overview and Purpose

+The BibleScholarProject provides access to multiple Bible translations to support comparative study and analysis.
+This document serves as the single source of truth for all translation-related information in the project, including available translations, their characteristics, loading processes, and usage guidelines.

 ## Available Translations

 | Translation | Description | Verse Count | Source Type | Language |